ilchen/options-pricing/README.md

 ```commandline
 python3 -m pip install -r requirements.txt
 ```
-**NB**: I use Yahoo-Finance data in all the jupyter notebooks in the respository.
+**NB**: I use Yahoo-Finance data in all the jupyter notebooks in the repository.
 Unfortunately Yahoo-Finance recently changed their API, as a result the last official version of pandas-datareader fails when retrieving data from Yahoo-Finance.
 To overcome it, until a new version of pandas-datareader addresses this, I added a dependency on yfinance and adjusted the notebooks to make a `yfin.pdr_override()` call.

-**NB2**: Unfortunately Eurostat also made [changes to its API on 1<sup>st</sup> February](https://ec.europa.eu/eurostat/web/main/eurostat/web/main/help/faq/data-services).
-As a result pandas-datareader is not able to retrieve data from it.
-The jupyter notebooks concerning themselves with options denominated in Euro are not working until pandas-datareader is updated for this change.

 ## How to get started
 The best way to learn how to use the classes from this repository is to run the example Jupyter notebooks.
 I created